0rphon/phrasefinder/README.md

 \
 it expects two arguments:\
   the path to a folder thats full of text files\
-  and the path to an excel file with one sentences on each row\
+  and the path to an excel file with one sentence on each row\
  \
 Usage: python phrasefinder.py [name of text folder] [name of excel file]\
 Example: python phrasefinder.py txtfiles document.xlsx